According to Nielsen, ONE is now the world’s most watched combat sports promotion and ranks among the top 10 largest…

 It might sound corny, but the main reason I started ONE Championship was to create a better world for Asia.
-For me, ONE Championship is a celebration of Asia’s greatest cultural treasure, martial arts, and its deep-rooted Asian values of humility, integrity, discipline, kindness, respect, honor, and strength.
+For me, ONE Championship is a celebration of Asia’s greatest cultural treasure, martial arts, and its deep-rooted Asian values of integrity, humility, honor, respect, discipline, courage, and compassion.
 Yes, it is true that we showcase some of the world’s greatest martial artists in an exciting sports entertainment format on Asia’s largest global stage of 1 billion potential viewers across 118 countries.
 However, my inspiration is far bigger than just sports or entertainment.
 There is a deeper meaning that ignites my soul.
 The vast majority of the greatest World Champions in history have had to conquer unfathomable poverty, tremendous adversity, unspeakable tragedy, and impossible odds to achieve their dreams in life.
 Through the power of media and the magic of storytelling, I want to introduce these real-life superheroes to the world so that they may inspire billions across all segments of society to live their dreams in life.
 I want to share the extraordinary, against-all-odds life stories of the greatest martial artists so that the entire continent of Asia can be elevated with hope, strength, and inspiration in the same way I was in the bleakest moments of my life.
 If martial arts gave me the courage, mental strength, tenacity, and warrior spirit in life, then my role models and real-life superheroes gave me the inspiration to fight the good fight for my dreams.
 I truly believe in the magic of hope, strength, and inspiration to change the world.